Audi e-tron Review

-On the bright side, the e-tron is the first production car that can be charged using 150KW fast-charging stations that mean its battery can be recharged from flat to 80 percent in 30 minutes.
+On the bright side, the e-tron is the first production car that can be charged using 150KW fast-charging stations that mean its battery can be recharged from flat to 80% fully charged in 30 minutes.
 But, sadly, 150KW chargers are yet to reach the UK.
 Charge it from a dedicated wall box at home, however, and a full charge will take nine hours

 The e-tron’s large wheels – particularly the 21-inch items on top-end versions – make a bit of thrum when you’re cruising but there’s no engine noise to speak of.
 The optional rear-view cameras don’t suffer from the wind noise you get with wing mirrors, either, so if you go for them there’s no need to spec the double-glazed side windows.

-Better to save your money for the Tour Pack that – in addition, the standard automatic emergency brakes and lane assist – adds a variety of driving aids that mean the e-tron can more or less drive itself on the motorway and in busy traffic – as long as you keep your hands on the wheel.
+Better to save your money for the Tour Pack that – in addition to the standard automatic emergency brakes and lane assist – adds a variety of driving aids that mean the e-tron can more or less drive itself on the motorway and in busy traffic – as long as you keep your hands on the wheel, that is.